marcbeep/spenny/README.md

 **To Do**

-- [x] Display accounts
-- [x] Add accounts (frontend)
-- [x] Add categories (backend)
-- [x] Display categories
-- [x] Add categories (frontend)
-- [x] Assign to categories - transactions
-- [ ] Showcase "ready to assign"
+- [ ] Show "ready to assign" with correct amount.
-- [ ] Create modal when a user clicks "ready to assign" to move money to different categories.
+- [ ] Create a "move money" modal.
-- [ ] When user clicks category, they can move money around.
+- [ ] Implement "move money".
 - [ ] Dynamically update category amounts as money is moved around.
-- [ ] Transactions should be linked to bank accounts and dynamically affect both accounts and categories.
 - [ ] Users can "reconcile" bank accounts.
 - [ ] When a user deletes a category, users must first reassign all transactions to another category.

-**Notes**
+### Spenny

-- App is meant to function like YNAB.
+- The web app is meant to function like YNAB.
 - Users can add bank accounts.
 - Users can define own budget categories.
 - Users can log transactions (associated with categories & accounts).